Sopamo/zappcms/README.md

 zappcms
 =======

-A tiny, tiny, tiny! node.js cms on http://papaya-fiction.com
+A tiny, tiny, tiny! node.js cms, currently running on http://papaya-fiction.com

 What is zappcms?